Dimensionality Reduction on Complex Vector Spaces for Euclidean Distance with Dynamic Weights: Preliminaries

-The JL lemma has been proved to provide tight bounds \cite{LarsenN16}.
-There are several constructions for $g(\cdot) $, for instance, those by Achlioptas \cite{Achlioptas03}.
+Equivalently, the JL lemma claims the existence of a linear map that approximately maintains Euclidean norms.
+There are several constructions for $g(\cdot) $, for instance, those in \cite{Achlioptas03}.
 Let $g(x) = Ax$ for a suitable $k\cdot d$ matrix; if $k=\BT{\epsilon^{-2} \log n}$ and each entry of $A$ is an independent and even distributed Rademacher random variable $\{-1,1\}$, then $A$ satisfies the JL lemma with high probability.
 The property holds even if an entry of $A$ is 0 with probability 2/3 and in $\{-1,1\}$ otherwise.